Enprogames/Tekku/README.md

 - Admin users can delete posts.
 Deleting a post will delete all comments associated with it.
 Individual comments can also be deleted.

 ## Task Scenarios
+❗⚠️ **Note - Session Issue**: If you try to access the site from an external account, you will be unable to login.
+Upon inspecting the server logs, we found that it gives a "permission denied" message.
+We think this has to do with the Apache server trying to create a session using the wrong account.
+To fix this issue, please test the site by logging in with our group account `csci311h`.
+See our assignment submission for the credentials of this account.
 ### Post Anonymously
 1. Navigate to the home page.
 2. Go to “Cooking” board.